 Graph 1.
 Change in Total Lifecycle CO2 emissions

-* The above graph was updated by adding data for fiscal 2014 and making necessary corrections to past data.
+* The above graph was updated by adding data for fiscal 2014 and making necessary corrections to data for fiscal 2013.

 In fiscal 2000, we determined that with regard to CO2 emissions, out of the total product lifecycle, a sizable 62% was attributable to the use phase.
 Having defined product use as a priority area, we then began to focus efforts on improving the energy-saving functions of multifunction printers (MFPs) and Laser printers (LPs), our major imaging products.

 Years of effort since then have achieved considerable results.
-For digital full-color MFPs, we developed original color QSU technology, a key built-in energy-saving function that has helped reduce CO2 levels emitted during the use phase(See Graph 2), thereby sufficiently offsetting increases resulting from a larger number of units sold over the years.
+For digital full-color MFPs, we developed original color QSU technology, a key built-in energy-saving function that has helped reduce CO2 levels emitted during the use phase.

 Our efforts at reducing products' lifecycle CO2 emissions encompass lifecycle phases other than the use phase as well.

 In the procurement phase, we are endeavoring to reduce CO2 emissions resulting from the mining and processing of raw materials by promoting 3R (Reduce, Reuse, Recycle) activities for products and reducing the amount of new input of resources.
 In the manufacturing phase as well as the distribution/logistics phase, we are making efforts to reduce CO2 emissions through continued activities to improve environmental performance.